dubs3c/dubs3c.github.io/content/posts/2019-08-15-htb-olympus.md

 I opened the .pcap file and realised it was encrypted WLAN traffic, so I fired up `aircrack-ng` and got crackin!
 After 40 minutes using `rockyou.txt` as my wordlist, I found the password: `flightoficarus`.
 Inside the .pcap I could see clients connecting to an accesspoint called: `Too_cl0se_to_th3_Sun`.

 I continued to scan the .pcap for more information but couldn't find anything.
-So I begun trying to SSH into the machine at port 2222 with different credentials, using greek methodology as my starting point.
+So I begun trying to SSH into the machine at port 2222 with different credentials, using greek mythology as my starting point.
 Everything I tried failed.
 One week later I try the same credentials again and voila, I had access.
 Why this didn't work the first time, I don't know.
 My guess is that people were hammering the machine hard so I timed out.

 ```
 icarus:Too_cl0se_to_th3_Sun